So are its numbers.

 Its telling, sadly, will be repeated.

-In his words seven years ago, Schramm spoke to the realities of war, its “brutal facts” as he called them.
+In his words 10 years ago, Schramm spoke to the realities of war, its “brutal facts” as he called them.

 In 80 months of the Revolutionary War, Americans suffered 10,623 casualties; among these were 4,435 deaths, or 55 Americans dying each month.

-Brave American soldiers continue to die in Afghanistan, even as the longstanding conflict slowly draws to its close.
+Brave American soldiers continue to die in Afghanistan; at last count since 2001, more than 2,178 have died, as the long conflict slowly draws to its close.

 In his remarks, Schramm keyed on World War II as combat’s most brutal.
 In 48 months, Americans suffered 1,078,162 casualties; among these were 407,316 deaths, or 6,639 Americans dying each month.

-He admitted his statistics of war might be incomplete; such counts evolve with history.
+He admitted his statistics of war might be incomplete; such counts evolve with time and history.

 Their accuracy is not the point.
 Although simple arithmetic, these numbers signify far more than digits on a chart.